 It is a known fact that so many people in India give and receive lectures via live streaming services today.
-According to recent report, as many as 96% of people say they have watched explainer videos to learn more about a product or service.
+According to a recent report, as many as 96% of people say they have watched explainer videos to learn more about a product or service.

-For Indians, Live Stream has made it quite easy to watch sports games in real time like cricket, football and others.
-It is estimated that the number of people watching live stream videos would rise steadily year-over-year.
+For Indians, Live Stream has made it quite easy to watch sports games in real-time like cricket, football and others.
+It is estimated that the number of people watching live stream videos would rise steadily year over year.

 Live Game Streaming Is On The Jump

-People who stream their video game play live are known as streamers.
+People who stream their video gameplay live are known as streamers.
 Some of these people stream video games as ordinary hobbies, while others do it professionally.
 Also, there are people who just watch other people play video games online and possibly bet on the outcome of such games.
 There are popular streaming platforms like Twitch, Mixer, YouTube Gaming, Hitbox and many others.
 Popular streamers like Ninja, Summit1g, LIRIK and others are professional gamers in the live stream industry.